grodansparadis/vscp-doc-spec/class2.custom.md

 ##  Description

 An implementer can design their own events in this class.
-Care must be taken not to cause conflicts by selecting types used by other implementers.
+Care must be taken not to cause conflicts by selecting types used by other implementors.

 ## Type=0 (0x0000) Undefined.